 Upgrading to HTTPS

 Note that upgrading to HTTPS is a once off change.
-It is not something that is done often because the protocol is something that is agreed to and standardized by International committees that include the Internet Engineering Task Force (IETF) and the World Wide Web Consortium (W3C).
+It is not something that is done often.
+The protocol is something that is agreed to and standardized by International committees that include the Internet Engineering Task Force (IETF) and the World Wide Web Consortium (W3C).

 If you are not an ImpulseHub client, check with your hosting provider about getting your site upgraded to HTTPS.
 They should be able to advise you on how best to do this.